williamsk3vin/LeetCode/README.md

 # LeetCode
-How I solved specific leetcode problems using Python, Pandas, and SQL
+How I solved specific leetcode problems using Python, Pandas, and SQL.